sbohlen/Take-Home-Engineering-Challenge/README.md

    | `taxi_zone_lookup` | zone/borough lookup data referenced by the trip data | <https://s3.amazonaws.com/nyc-tlc/misc/taxi+_zone_lookup.csv>            |

 1. Navigate to [the NYC TLC data download page](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page) as [outlined here](#The-Problem) and acquire the necessary files correlated to each of the above four tables.
 1. Import the acquired four categories of source data from the TLC data download page into each of the four tables in the database.
-The naming convention for each of the tables makes it straightforward to relate each table to its correlated category of intended source data.
+The naming convention for each of the tables makes it straightforward to relate each table to its correlated category of intended source data file(s).
-1. Run the script in the repository at `./sql/build_borough_lookup_table.sql` to create and generate the data for the new `borough_lookup` table in the database
+1. Run the script in the repository at `./sql/build_borough_lookup_table.sql` in the database to create and generate the data for the new `borough_lookup` table.
-1. Run the script in the repository at `./sql/update_tripdata_tables_with_borough_ids.sql` to update the `*_tripdata` tables with the appropriate values from the `borough_lookup` table.
+1. Run the script in the repository at `./sql/update_tripdata_tables_with_borough_ids.sql` in the database to update the `*_tripdata` tables with the appropriate values from the `borough_lookup` table.
 1. Execute each of the following scripts in the repository to create the tripmetrics tables for each of the three categories of trips/rides:

    | table                                      | use                                |